 G. Cabell Williams-Mr. Williams has served as the Managing General Partner of Williams and Gallagher, a private equity partnership located in Chevy Chase, Maryland since 2004.
 Mr. Williams is also a Senior Manager, Director of Farragut Capital Partners which is a Chevy Chase, Maryland based Mezzanine Fund.
 Since 2011, Mr. Williams has also served as a partner of Farragut Capital Partners, an investment firm based in Fairfax, VA.
 In 2004, Mr. Williams concluded a 23 year career at Allied Capital Corporation, a business development company based in Washington, DC, which was acquired by Ares Capital Corporation in 2010.
 While at Allied, Mr. Williams held a variety of positions, including President, COO and finally Managing Director following Allied's merger with its affiliates in 1998.
 From 1991 to 2004, Mr. Williams either led or co-managed the firm's Private Equity Group.
 For the nine years prior to 1999, Mr. Williams led Allied's Mezzanine investment activities.
 For 15 years, Mr. Williams served on Allied's Investment Committee where he was responsible for reviewing and approving all of the firm's investments.
-Prior to 1991, Mr. Williams has served on the board of directors of various public and private companies.
+Prior to 1991, Mr. Williams ran Allied's Minority Small Business Investment Company.
+He also founded Allied Capital Commercial Corporation, a real estate investment vehicle.
+Mr. Williams has served on the board of directors of various public and private companies.
 Mr. Williams attended The Landon School, and graduated from Mercersburg Academy and Rollins College, receiving a B.S. in Business Administration from the latter.
-Mr. Williams' qualifications as director include his 28 years of experience managing investment activities at Allied Capital, where he served in a variety of positions, including President, COO and Managing Directors of experience managing investment activities at Allied Capital, where he served in a variety of positions, including President, COO and Managing Director.
+Mr. Williams' qualifications as director include his 28 years of experience managing investment activities at Allied Capital, where he served in a variety of positions, including President, COO and Managing Director.